 Even if you truly love your work, the day will come when it’s time to punch out for the last time and start your retirement.
-And when that day comes, you’ll want to have a robust financial plan in place.
+When that time arrives, you’ll want to have a robust financial plan in place.

-Saving a lot of money is a must.
-Most experts agree that you should save at least 10 percent of your income every year, and many suggest pushing that to 20 percent, if possible.
-But it’s not just about how much you save—it’s also about where you save it.
+Saving money must be on your list of priorities.
+Most financial experts agree that you should save at least 10% of your income every year, and many suggest pushing it to 20% if you can.
+However, it’s not just about how much you save—it’s also about where you save it.

-Over the last few decades, congress has attempted to incentivize retirement saving by allowing for the creation of special tax-advantaged retirement account.
-The most popular is the 401(k), which is offered by most employers, and allows you to contribute pre-tax dollars toward your retirement with every paycheck.
+Over the last few decades, Congress has attempted to incentivize retirement savings by allowing for the creation of special tax-advantaged retirement accounts.
+The most popular is the 401(k), which is offered by most employers and allows you to contribute pre-tax dollars toward your retirement with every paycheck.
 Many employers also offer to match a certain percentage of your contributions, which essentially amounts to free money.

 Investing Your Savings

-Rather than directly play the stock market with your retirement savings, you’ll likely want to put most of your money in mutual funds and/or ETFs.
-While some of these are actively managed by fund managers who try to “beat the market,” others are more passive in their approach.
-Whatever you choose, you can select investments through your 401(k) provider or the brokerage in which you set up your IRA.
+Rather than directly play the stock market with your retirement savings, you’ll likely want to put most of your money in mutual funds, index funds, or exchange-traded funds.
+While some of these funds are actively managed by fund managers who try to “beat the market,” others are more passive in their approach.
+Whichever you choose, you can select investments through your 401(k) provider or the brokerage in which you set up your IRA.

 Your Retirement Income and Expenses

 The money that amasses in your retirement accounts will eventually form the basis of your retirement income; once you reach retirement age, you can begin withdrawing money from those accounts as income.

 But 401(k)s and IRAs aren’t the only sources of retirement income.
 Some people—mainly those working in the public sector—will have a pension instead of a 401(k), providing them with a guaranteed income stream determined by their previous income and years of employment.